-LIMITATIONS
+[LIMITATIONS]

-- The COC Rapid Test Cassette (Whole blood/serum/plasma) provides only a qualitative, preliminary analytical result.
+1. The PCP Rapid Test Cassette (Whole Blood/Serum/Plasma) provides only a qualitative, preliminary result.
 A secondary analytical method must be used to obtain a confirmed result.
-Gas chromatography/ mass spectrometry (GC/MS) is the preferred confirmatory method.3 - It is possible that technical or procedural errors, as well as other interfering substances in the whole blood or serum or plasma specimen may cause erroneous results. - A positive result indicates presence of the drug or its metabolites but does not indicate level of intoxication, administration route or concentration in whole blood or serum or plasma. - A negative result may not necessarily indicate drug-free whole blood/serum/plasma.
-Negative results can be obtained when drug is present but below the cut-off level of the test. - Test does not distinguish between drugs of abuse and certain medications.
+Gas chromatography/mass spectrometry (GC/MS) is the preferred confirmatory method.^{1,2}

+2. It is possible that technical or procedural errors, as well as other interfering substances in whole blood or serum or plasma specimen may cause erroneous results.

+3. A positive result indicates presence of the drug or its metabolites but does not indicate level of intoxication, administration route or concentration in whole blood or serum or plasma.
-EXPECTED VALUES

-This negative result indicates that the Cocaine concentration is below the detectable level of 50ng/ml.
-Positive result means the concentration of Cocaine is above the level of 50ng/ml.
-The COC Rapid Test Cassette has a sensitivity of 50ng/ml.

-PERFORMANCE CHARACTERISTICS
+4. A negative result may not necessarily indicate drug-free whole blood.
+Negative results can be obtained when drug is present but below the cut-off level of the test.

+5. Test does not distinguish between drugs of abuse and certain medications.

+[PERFORMANCE CHARACTERISTICS]